jgm/pandoc/test/command/biblatex-nietzsche-ksa.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'The critical edition of Nietzsche''s works.
+- annote: "The critical edition of Nietzsche's works.
 This is a book entry referring to a 15-volume work as a whole.
 Note the volumes field and the format of the publisher and location fields in the database file.
 Also note the sorttitle and sortyear fields which are used to fine-tune the sorting order of the bibliography.
-We want this item listed first in the bibliography'
+We want this item listed first in the bibliography"
   author:
   - family: Nietzsche
     given: Friedrich